Stay Fit and Healthy with low Maintenance : the Dummy Recipe

 Repetition over intensity.

-It's cool if you love to kill yourself at the gym and lift heavy weight, but it doesn't need to be like that.
+It's cool if you love to kill yourself at the gym and lift heavy weights, but it doesn't need to be like that.

 - Avoid Carbs and Sugar